rlanca/C-elegans-sex-confl/README.md

 However, both data and R scripts have been saved in a manner that makes it confusing to understand, and not up to par for standards in reproducible data science.

 Updated code and scripts will be saved in the "clarity updates" branch.
-The goal is to combine disparate R scripts with different functions into one cohesive script that performs the statistical analyses and data vis. all in one place, pulling from one data file.
+The goal is to combine the project to one or two cohesive scripts that performs the statistical analyses and data vis. all in one place.

 The paper associated with this data is available at https://scholarsbank.uoregon.edu/xmlui/handle/1794/25555.